UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *rates may vary by location and household usage

-Diagram showing the split roles of Atlanta Gas Light for delivery and retail marketers for billing.
+The split roles of Atlanta Gas Light for delivery and retail marketers for billing.

 In Atlanta, the utility company AGL manages the gas infrastructure, while different retail marketers compete for your business with their pricing and billing plans.

 Before you dive into the nuances of specific plans, you need to understand the fundamental setup of the deregulated market in our state.
 An effective Atlanta Gas Light marketers comparison starts with recognizing the split responsibilities between the utility company and the retail marketers.
 Atlanta Gas Light (AGL) owns and maintains the physical pipeline infrastructure that snakes beneath your neighborhood.
-They’re the ones who fix leaks, respond to gas emergencies, and physically deliver the fuel to your meter.
+They are the ones who fix leaks, respond to gas emergencies, and physically deliver the fuel to your meter.

 To check current consumer protections and see how the state regulates these companies, the Georgia Public Service Commission’s natural gas explainer page offers excellent resources.
 They monitor the marketers to ensure fair practices, giving you peace of mind when comparing your options and locking in a new rate.